CppPhil/ITSP3a/README.md

 Note that running the tests can take a long time as many hashes are being calculated.
 (Up to ~30 seconds approximately)

-## Cleaning the build directory
-If you for some reason want to 'clean' the build directory you can invoke
-`
-bash ./clean.sh
-`
-to do just that.
-You might want to 'clean' the build directory after having added a new source file in order to make QtCreator recognize the new source file's existence.

 ## Generating the documentation
 To generate the documentation run
 `